Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: the best sundowner in the city

 The Gin Bar (also known as “the Secret Gin Bar”) is tucked away behind a cafe, giving it a speakeasy vibe.
-It’s not actually a secret at all though, as this is a really popular Capetonian hangout.
+It’s not actually a secret at all though, as this is a really popular spot!

 As you’d expect, there are plenty of different gins on offer, as well as lots of fancy tonics and herbs and whatnot, so even if you’re not much of a gin drinker, you can probably find something here (and if not, they have beer and a tiny bubbly bar next door).

 This place starts off chill but definitely has a good buzz about it by around 9 or 10 pm.
-It’s not really somewhere you go to dance, but there’s a good energy and you can definitely have a fairly lively night here without going too crazy.
+It’s not really somewhere I would go to dance, but there’s a good energy.
+I have definitely had some lively nights out here, but it’s not a place to go too crazy.

 Price range: Mid to expensive